Berea-College-CSC-226/hw03-main/hw03_questions_do_not_edit.md

 ## Instructions

-1. In the top right of Pycharm, change the display of this file to `Editor and Preview` mode, so you can see the code (markdown) and the rendered output:
+1. In the top right of Pycharm, change the display of this file to `Editor and Preview` mode, so you can see the code (markdown) and the rendered output.

 ![Screenshot of "Editor and Preview" mode](split_mode_markdown.png)

+The next line should appear red in the `Preview` mode on the right:

 **_<span style="color:red">
     VERY IMPORTANT: Make a copy of this file.
 DO NOT EDIT IT DIRECTLY!